Commander Fleet Operational Standards and Training: History

 As a result of the Royal Navy programme 'Fleet First', FOST became the single command responsible for all sea training.
 The submarine sea-training organisation came under FOST and surface ship training previously undertaken by Flag Officer Surface Flotilla and the squadron staffs also shifted to FOST.

-FOST operates a pair of Eurocopter Dauphin helicopters to allow its instructors to join vessels with minimal delay during intense training periods.
+FOST operated a pair of Eurocopter Dauphin helicopters to allow its instructors to join vessels with minimal delay during intense training periods.
 Plymouth Airport closed on 23 December 2011.
 The aircraft operate from HMS Raleigh in Cornwall but are based at Newquay.
+The Dauphins were replaced by Dorset-based HeliOperations Leonardo AW139 helicopters.

 As well as training Royal Navy personnel, it has also been an important source of revenue in training foreign naval crews to handle and fight their vessels, with around one third of its work used in this capacity.